Parental investment: Mating orientations

 Sociosexuality was first described by Alfred Kinsey as a willingness to engage in casual and uncommitted sexual relationships.
 Sociosexual orientation describes sociosexuality on a scale from unrestricted to restricted.
 Individuals with an unrestricted sociosexual orientation have higher openness to sex in less committed relationships, and individuals with a restricted sociosexual orientation have lower openness to casual sexual relationships.
 However, today it is acknowledged that sociosexuality does not in reality exist on a one-dimensional scale.
 Individuals who are less open to casual relationships are not always seeking committed relationships, and individuals who are less interested in committed relationships are not always interested in casual relationships.
 Short- and long-term mating orientations are the modern descriptors of openness to uncommitted and committed relationships, respectively.

 Parental investment theory, as proposed by Trivers, argues that the sex with higher obligatory investment will be more selective in choosing sex partners, and the sex with lower obligatory investment will be less selective and more interested in "casual" mating opportunities.
 The more investing sex cannot reproduce as frequently, causing the less investing sex to compete for mating opportunities.
 In humans, women have higher obligatory investment (pregnancy and childbirth), than men (sperm production).
 Women are more likely to have higher long-term mating orientations, and men are more likely to have higher short-term mating orientations.

 Short- and long-term mating orientations influence women's preferences in men.
 Studies have found that women put great emphasis on career-orientation, ambition and devotion only when considering a long-term partner.
 When marriage is not involved, women put greater emphasis on physical attractiveness.
 Generally, women prefer men who are likely to perform high parental investment and have good genes.
 Women prefer men with good financial status, who are more committed, who are more athletic, and who are healthier.

 Some inaccurate theories have been inspired by parental investment theory.
 The "structural powerlessness hypothesis" proposes that women strive to find mates with access to high levels of resources because as women, they are excluded from these resources directly.
 However, this hypothesis has been disproved by studies which found that financially successful women place an even greater importance on financial status, social status, and possession of professional degrees.

-Sexual dimorphism
+Polygyny

-Sexual dimorphism is the difference in body size between male and female members of a species as a result of intrasexual selection, which is sexual selection that acts within a sex.
-High sexual dimorphism and larger body size in males is a result of male-male competition for females.
-Primate species in which groups are formed of many females and one male have higher sexual dimorphism than species that have both multiple females and males, or one female and one male.
-Polygynous primates have the highest sexual dimorphism, and polygamous and monogamous primates have less.
 Decreased polygyny is associated with increased paternal investment.